DASH: Faster Shampoo via Batched Block Preconditioning and Efficient Inverse-Root Solvers: Experimental Results

-For $B=2048$ and Power-Iteration normalization, \method reduces the running time from $355$ms to $284$ms ($1.25\times$ lower) and \textit{achieves the same validation perplexity as \EVD with $f=1$}.
+For $B=2048$ and Power-Iteration normalization, \method reduces the running time from $355$ms to $284$ms for the LW-version ($1.25\times$ faster) and to $267$ms for the GPU-version ($1.33\times$ faster) and \textit{achieves the same validation perplexity as \EVD with $f=1$}.
 However, the runs using Frobenius normalization failed for \DIST across all seeds and therefore we skipped the results.

-For $B=1024$ and Frobenius normalization, \method reduces the running time from $558$ms to $188$ms ($2.97\times$ lower), while achieving lower validation perplexity than \EVD.
+For $B=1024$ and Frobenius normalization, \method reduces the running time from $558$ms to $188$ms for the LW-version ($2.97\times$ faster) and to $174$ms for the GPU-version ($3.21\times$ faster), while achieving lower validation perplexity than \EVD.
 However, when using Power-Iteration normalization, the runtime of \DIST increases to $740$ms because the Power-Iteration is not efficient when preconditioning the blocks sequentially.
-In contrast, \method with Power-Iteration normalization requires $194$ms ($3.81\times$ lower).
+In contrast, \method with Power-Iteration normalization requires $194$ms for the LW-version ($3.81\times$ faster) and $177$ms for the GPU-version ($4.18\times$ faster).

 We would like to emphasize that scaling by Frobenius norm achieves $11.76$ validation perplexity, while Power-Iteration achieves a significantly lower value of $11.68$.
 This is a practical validation that Power-Iteration is a more accurate normalization choice than Frobenius, as shown in Section~\ref{section:inv-root-methods/matrix-scaling}.
 In our experiments we omitted the FP16/BF16 results because \NDB did not converge for these formats.
 We leave further investigations for future work.